Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

-Now we turn our attention to excited states.
-As indicated in the preceding section \ref{sec:excite_state} and also pointed out by other authors\cite{Yeter-Aydeniz20}, QITE is expected to reach some excited state $|\psi_1\rangle$ by starting from $|\Phi_1^{(0)}\rangle$ that is a zeroth-order state with a large overlap, if it is orthogonal to the ground state: $\langle \Phi_1^{(0)} | \psi_g\rangle = 0$.
+Let us now turn our attention to excited states.
+As pointed out by other authors\cite{Yeter-Aydeniz20}, QITE is expected to reach some excited state $|\psi_1\rangle$ by starting from $|\Phi_1^{(0)}\rangle$ that is a zeroth-order state with a large overlap, if it is orthogonal to the ground state: $\langle \Phi_1^{(0)} | \psi_g\rangle = 0$.
 This condition is usually satisfied by the different symmetries in the wave functions $|\psi_1\rangle$ and $|\psi_0\rangle$.
 Therefore, in principle, one can simulate excited states by QITE, provided that they are the lowest state of some irreducible symmetry.

-In this section, we use the same BeH$_2$ model as the one tested in Section \ref{sec:conv}, but qubits are not tapered-off deliberately, to consider the effect of point-group symmetry.
-The HF orbital diagram with the point-group symmetries is shown in Fig.~\ref{fig:BeH2}(a).
-Here, we attempt to obtain by QITE the first singlet excited state and the lowest doubly excited state, stating from the configurations given in Figs.~\ref{fig:BeH2}(b), and (c), respectively.
-The initial state (b) is efficiently prepared from HF by using the quantum circuit presented in Fig.~\ref{fig:oss}: i.e., $|0011\rangle \rightarrow \frac{1}{\sqrt{2}} \bigl(|0110\rangle + (-1)^s|1001\rangle \big)$ where $s$ is the spin quantum number (irrelevant qubits are omitted for the sake of simplicity).
-The configuration (c) is trivially prepared in a similar way to (a).

-The results obtained by the Hamiltonian-based QITE are shown in Fig.~\ref{fig:BeH2_qite}.
-The blue curve for the configuration (a) is almost equivalent to the one in Fig.~\ref{fig:gs}(a), but is shown here just for clarity.
-Starting from the configuration (b), QITE converges to the desired excited state as smoothly and quickly as (a).
-This is because the excited state is the lowest state in the $B_{2u}$ symmetry space, which is different from the ground state $A_g$ symmetry.
-We see that when $\beta$ is around 5-10 {\it a.u.}, QITE initiated with (c) swings by the $3A_g$ and $2A_g$ excited states, both of which have a large overlap with (c).
-However, on further running QITE, the qubits are eventually evolved to the ground state $XA_g$.
-This evolution progresses quite slowly, because the configuration (c) has an almost zero (but nonzero) overlap with the ground state.
-We summarize the FCI coefficients of each of the states in Table~\ref{tb:coeff} for completeness.

-In closing this section, we have verified that QITE can in principle reach excited states if they are the lowest state of a given symmetry group, but cannot generate arbitrary higher states.
-Although we focused on the point-group symmetry of BeH$_2$, this conclusion applies to particle number as well.
-Note that some of the undesired symmetry groups can be excluded from the simulation {\it a priori} by tapering qubits off to stabilize excited state calculations.
-However, QITE frequently violates spin symmetry owning to its approximate nature.
-And, if a QITE state is contaminated by different symmetry configurations, it most likely converges to an energetically lower state in different symmetry sectors.
+However, when the symmetry cannot be exploited (i.e., the target excited state has the same symmetry as the ground state), the approach always converges to the ground state by virtue of ITE.
+In the Supplementary Information, we discuss the role of symmetry in excited state calculations.